-Electric currents have magnetic fields around them.
+The thing is that electric currents (moving electrons) have magnetic fields around them.
 A straight wire carrying electricity has a circular magnetic field around it, whereas a coil of wire has a magnetic field in the same shape as a magnet.
+Just like with all fields, you can't see this, but you can see the effects of this.
+Here is a video showing you how a wire will be affected when a current (moving electrons) are passed through it.

 The magnetic field around an electromagnet can be increased by increasing the current in the wire, making more loops with wire and placing an iron or steel core inside the wire, as shown in the diagram above.